 7. Right to keep silence

-This is an unrecognized right but the authority of this right is derived from CrPC and Evidence Act.
+This is an unrecognized right, but the authority for this right is derived from the CrPC and Evidence Act.
 Whenever an accused person makes a statement or gives confession in the court, the court has the duty to find that the statement or confession made was voluntary or not.
-No arrested person can be forced or compelled to speak anything in the court.
+No arrested person can be forced or compelled to speak anything in court.

 8. Right to be Examined by the medical practitioner